maliMirkec/starter-project-cli/README.md

 ## Command

-Starter Project CLI package has only one command:
+SPRO package has only one command:
 - `spro start`, `spro s`.

 Also, you could run `spro --version` to check the version of the package.